Gardner Magazine has served Gardner Massachusetts and 18 surrounding communities since 2000

 It is a tribute to all veterans.
 The original song, “Happy Veterans Day” Listen on any device, CLICK PLAY.

 Original song – Happy Veterans Day Veterans Day is November 11, 2025.
 Without the brave men and women willing to fight for us since 1776, we wouldn’t be the country we our today.
-Thank you for you service.
+Thank you for your service.

 From the song: “On the 11th hour of the 11th day,Of the Month of November we say, Happy Veterans Day, Happy Veterans Day….Veterans, we salute you for your service, Veterans, we thank you for your sacrifice, Veterans, we are grateful for what you have done, Veterans, Thank you for every war you have won. … Veterans, we salute you for your service, When we’re at peace we still do notice, Veterans, we are grateful for conflicts avoided, Because of you, before they begin, many wars are voided. … Veterans, we understand some carry a big burden, … Living with the horrors of what you have seen, Veterans, let us open that difficult curtain, Embracing you with the love of a nation.”